The Elders (band): Career

-Since forming in 1998, The Elders have released nine studio albums, four live albums, one compilation album and four DVDs.
-The Elders are fronted by Ian Byrne, a native of Ireland's County Wicklow, Norm Dahlor, on bass and co-founder, Kian Byrne, drummer, multi-instrumentalist, born in Dublin, Diana Ladio, fiddler, Liam Latas, Guitar, and Dan Loftus on keyboards.
+Since forming in 1998, The Elders have released ten studio albums, four live albums, one compilation album and four DVDs.
+The Elders are fronted by Ian Byrne, a native of Ireland's County Wicklow, founding member Norm Dahlor, on bass, and Kian Byrne, drummer, multi-instrumentalist, born in Dublin, Shannon O'Shea, fiddler, Liam Latas, Guitar, and Dan Loftus on keyboards.

 They have played festivals, pubs and theaters across the United States, Ireland and other parts of Europe.
 The band has performed at festivals in Philadelphia, New York City, Cleveland, Chicago, Milwaukee, Denver, and Dublin, Ohio and others.

 The Elders' songs have been played on more than 120 U.S. radio stations and have been featured live on WoodSongs Old-Time Radio Hour.
 Their "Live at the Gem" concert show was broadcast on more than 100 PBS stations.

-In 2018, the band discontinued regular touring.
+In 2019, the band discontinued regular touring.

-On September 30, 2020, it was announced that guitarist Steve Phillips died due to pulmonary fibrosis caused by COVID-19.
+On September 30, 2020, it was announced that guitarist Steve Phillips died due to pulmonary fibrosis.

+The band returned to touring and released "Well Alright Then" in April of 2022 and continue to tour all over the U-S and Ireland.

+On August 7, 2026 the band released an EP called "The Spirits and The Sea" which is described as a travelogue of heart which can be heard on all streaming platforms.